empathic-ai/altimit/README.md

 ## Compatibility / Plugins

 Altimit is available as a plugin for Godot and Unity.
-Support is planned for Native Web in the near future.
+Support is planned for Unreal Engine and Native Web in the near future.
 If you'd like to see support for another platform or language, please consider contributing to the project!

  <i>As of now, C# is the primary language supported.</i>

 Platform | Support |
 --- | --- |
-Godot | Supported ✔️ |
+Godot Engine | Supported ✔️ |
-Unity | Supported ✔️ |
+Unity Engine | Supported ✔️ |
+Unreal Engine | Planned ➡️ |
 Native Web | Planned ➡️ |
 Native iOS | Pending |
 Native macOS | Pending |
 Native Windows | Pending |
 Native Linux | Pending |
 Native Android | Pending  |
-Unreal | Pending |
 Blender | Pending |

 Language | Support |